Pogo Joe: Gameplay

 Some enemies change red barrels back to white when jumping on them.
 These enemies are not fatal to Pogo Joe.

 On some levels, the barrels appear with just their tops, without the body beneath it.
 Jumping off a barrel makes it disappear, becoming inaccessible for Pogo Joe.
 Once Pogo Joe becomes trapped and cannot jump anywhere any more, the game advances to the next level.
 Pogo Joe receives "Shadow Bonus" points if few enough barrels are left on the level.
 Also, on some levels, the barrels initially appear as invisible, and the player has to guess where the barrels are so Pogo Joe can jump on them.

+Trivia

+The word PAX appears briefly after finishing screen 10, the heart shaped level.
+This was used for a contest.
+In a magazine ad for Pogo Joe it said: "What's ahead with Pogo Joe is $10,000.
+Simply tell us what magic word appears after Pogo Joe's tenth screen.
+If your name is drawn from among the correct answers you'll win $10,000!"

 Reception

 Ahoy! wrote, "Sound like Q*Bert?
 You bet".
 It criticized the sluggish controls, but concluded that "excellent" graphics and "the multiple speed variations make it perfect for a home with lots of kids".
 Describing it as "a creative variation" on Q*bert-style games, The Commodore 64 Home Companion stated that Pogo Joe "has excellent graphics and music".